 Ohio students tour Goodyear blimp hangar; explore careers

-In this Thursday, March 23, 2017, photo, Dream Cherry, 14, participates in a design exercise as she and her teammates design a device to toss a ball directly into a basket during the LeBron James Family Foundation's first "I Promise" class at Goodyear's Wingfoot Lake Blimp Hangar, in Suffield Township, Ohio.
+In this Thursday, March 23, 2017, photo, Devon White, 15, left, and James Davis, 15, check out the inside of a Goodyear tire during the LeBron James Family Foundation's first "I Promise" class at Goodyear's Wingfoot Lake Blimp Hangar, in Suffield Township, Ohio.
 Throughout the day the students learned about various careers at Goodyear.

 Add your comments below